 We will show you how to uninstall a pip package that you installed with

-pip install. pip is a package management tool which can be used to install and manage software packages written in Python, which can be found in the Python Package Index (PyPI). pip is a recursive acronym that can stand for either “Pip Installs Packages” or “Pip Installs Python”.
+pip install. pip is a package management tool that can be used to install and manage software packages written in Python, which can be found in the Python Package Index (PyPI). pip is a recursive acronym that can stand for either “Pip Installs Packages” or “Pip Installs Python”.
 Alternatively, pip stands for “preferred installer program”.
-Let’s see how you can use the pip uninstall.
+Let’s see how you can use pip to remove packages.

 If you followed one of our previous tutorials about how to install and use pip on Ubuntu 16.04 or how to install and use pip on CentOS 7 and you installed some Python packages that you don’t want to use anymore, you can easily uninstall them using pip.

 First of all, connect to your Linux server via SSH.
 Then list the currently installed packages using the following command:

 The command above will provide you with an output similar to the one below:

 # pip list authorize (0.1.0) backports.ssl-match-hostname (18.104.22.168) beautifulsoup4 (4.6.0) bs4 (0.0.1) chardet (3.0.4) decorator (3.4.0) ...